 To truly play “in tune,” you must work at it every day, with a tuner.
 Here are my tips to help you grow in your ability to play “in tune.”

-- Keep about 1/4 to 1/3 of the tone hole covered with your bottom lip.
-If you can see the back edge of the tone hole while you’re playing, you’ll need to adjust the angle.
+Keep about 1/4 to 1/3 of the tone hole covered with your bottom lip.
+If you can see the back edge of the tone hole while you’re playing, you’ll need to adjust.

-- Generally speaking, the cork should be 17.3 mm from the center of the tone hole.
+The cork should be about 17.3 mm from the center of the tone hole.
 Use the tuning rod to check.
 And resist the urge to tighten and loosen the crown.

-There may be other issues that are causing your intonation problems that I will try to cover in future posts.
+There may be other issues that are causing your intonation problems.
 For example, if you’re constantly readjusting the placement of your flute on your chin, there may be a balance issue with how you’re holding your flute.
-Also, the size of your aperture and speed of air will cause tuning variations.
 Check with your teacher to help you with these issues.